ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_cap-goal-page/grants.md

 redirect_from: "/CAP/CAP_goal_8.html"

 #use this section if you want to highlight something other than the quarterly action plan
-featured-box: Comment Period for Proposed Changes to 2 CFR Open through 3/23/20
+featured-box: NEW: Performance Playbook highlights best practices for federal grants management
 featured-box-url: https://www.federalregister.gov/documents/2020/01/22/2019-28524/guidance-for-grants-and-agreements#open-comment
 featured-box-button: Submit Comments
 #end featured section